tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@aniruddh-mukherjee/index.md

 ## why are you taking this challenge?

 I want to learn.
 I want to learn more, and if I get paid a bit at the same time, it would be great.
+Job or internship - any one of them would work.

 ## something interesting about you?

 My mind is always full of weird startup ideas.
 I listen to country music from the 60s.
+I love playing horror games at 3 AM.

 ### help I need?